 Configuring when auto-upgrades can occur

-By default, auto-upgrades can occur at any time.
+By default, auto-upgrades can occur at any time to preserve infrastructure security.
 Auto-upgrades are minimally disruptive, especially for regional clusters.
 However, some workloads may require finer-grained control.
 You can configure maintenance windows and exclusions to manage when auto-upgrades can and must not occur.

 You can request to manually upgrade your cluster or its node pools to an available and compatible version at any time.
 Manual upgrades bypass any configured maintenance windows and maintenance exclusions.